jyothibasuk/Terraform-Azure-Windows/README.md

 # Terraform-Azure-Windows
-Terraform scripts in Azure for Windows
+Terraform scripts in Azure for Windows server 2019

 while setup.
 1) each version had different/ changes in attributes, should be careful